Fourth of July holiday closings

 Libraries

-• The Hitchcock Public Library will be opened Friday and closed Saturday through Monday.
+• The Hitchcock Public Library will be open today and closed Saturday through Monday.

 • The La Marque Public Library is still closed to the public because of COVID-19 concerns.